Building an Emergency Fund From Scratch

 Automate it

 Set up a recurring transfer the day after payday.
-Treat it like a bill you can't skip.
+Treat it like a bill you cannot skip.

 Sell something

-One declutter session — eBay, Facebook Marketplace — can fund your starter emergency fund in a weekend.
+One declutter session — Jiji, Facebook Marketplace — can fund your starter emergency fund faster than you expect.

 Track it visibly